 There's a move afoot to involve Colombians more in their nation's coffee.
 They certainly drink plenty of it, including the rough "tinto", a sour, boiled concoction I try to avoid.
 Colombians need to love their coffee so much they keep more of it at home.

 Innovative cafés are popping up throughout Bogotá, Medellín and other cities, teaching consumers about the best Colombian coffee, how to savor it, how it is farmed and where it actually comes from.

 In the countryside, coffee fincas are sprucing up their bright wooden frames.

 And in the country's remotest corners, farmers are beginning to explore Colombia coffee exports as a means of pulling themselves out of poverty and forgetting five decades of conflict.
 And opening up their Colombia coffee farms to visitors.

 Many experts say Colombia comes close to having the world's best coffee, surpassed only by Ethiopia and Kenya.
 To Colombians, their country ranks at #1.

 But what specifically makes coffee from Colombia so special?

-According to Karen Attman, a local coffee expert and author of Permission to Slurp: The Insider's Guide to Tasting Specialty Coffee in Colombia, factors include altitude, which at 3,000 - 7,000 feet (between 920 and 2133 meters) is ideal for Arabica beans, the most widespread in Colombia; the well-drained organic soil; and just the right amount of rain and sun.
+According to Karen Attman, a local coffee expert and author of Permission to Slurp: The Insider's Guide to Tasting Specialty Coffee in Colombia, factors include altitude, which at 3,000 - 7,000 feet (between 920 and 2133 meters) is ideal for Arabica, the most widespread Colombia coffee beans; the well-drained organic soil; and just the right amount of rain and sun.